NffS/pomogalka/README.md

 Odessa innovation week.
 Geek Lab Hackathon

-This is simple prototype of mutual help system
+This is a simple prototype of mutual help system